bairblog/bairblog.github.io/_posts/2018-10-23-depth-sensing.md

 This post explores two independent innovations and the potential for combining them in robotics.
 Two years before the [AlexNet results][1] on [ImageNet][2] were released in 2012, Microsoft rolled out the Kinect for the X-Box.
-This class of low-cost time-of-flight depth sensors emerged just as Deep Learning boosted Artificial Intelligence by accelerating performance of hyper-parametric function approximators leading to surprising advances in [image classification][1], [speech recognition][3], and [language translation][4].
+This class of low-cost depth sensors emerged just as Deep Learning boosted Artificial Intelligence by accelerating performance of hyper-parametric function approximators leading to surprising advances in [image classification][1], [speech recognition][3], and [language translation][4].
 Today, Deep Learning is